buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcCondenserTypeEnum.md

 # IfcCondenserTypeEnum

 Enumeration defining the typical types of condensers.
-Air is used as the cooling medium for AIRCOOLED; water is used as the cooling medium for all other types.
+Air is used as the cooling medium for AIRCOOLED; water is used as the cooling medium for all other types.<!-- end of definition -->

 > HISTORY New enumeration in IFC2x2.
 WATERCOOLED added in IFC4.

 ## Items